AIMS-VUB/FLightcase/README.md

 [1] Denissen, S., Grothe, M., Vaneckova, M., Uher, T., Laton, J., Kudrna, M., ... & Nagels, G. (2023).
 Transfer learning on structural brain age models to decode cognition in MS: a federated learning approach. medRxiv, 2023-04.

 [2] Gorgolewski, K. J., Auer, T., Calhoun, V. D., Craddock, R. C., Das, S., Duff, E. P., ... & Poldrack, R. A. (2016).
 The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments.
 Scientific data, 3(1), 1-9.

+## New Section
+This is a new section added to the Readme from Kien👋